karol22/ap-labs/challenges/snakes/ARCHITECTURE.md

 - Reuse of the components.
 - Recommended for teams of developers that need control over the behavior of the system.

-Our MVC abstraction is made up by three parts and can be graphically represented as follows:
+Our solution was developed in C as programming language; our MVC abstraction is made up by three parts and can be graphically represented as follows:

 ![mvc](mvc.png)